pierrebeitz/typescript-workshop/README.md

-Typescript-Workshop
+TypeScript-Workshop
 ======================

-You have a basic knowledge of ES6 and want to learn you a Typescript for great good!
+You have a basic knowledge of ES6 and want to learn you a TypeScript for great good!
 Well, you've come to the right place!

-This workshop is meant to help you, a seasoned JS-developer, to get up to speed with Typescript in no time!
+This workshop is meant to help you, a seasoned JS-developer, to get up to speed with TypeScript in no time!

 _This is an early version and there is quite some potential to improve the coding-parts in particular._